 - " Measures should generally be applied frequently and in concert to create continuous slow conditions along the road. - " Infrequent use of speed reduction measures will fail to effectively manage speed along a roadway corridor.
-Slow points should be no more than 300 to 400 ft apart to maintain midpoint speeds of 25 mi/h. - " Details on the effectiveness and application of various speed reduction measures can be found in FHWA reference "A Desktop Reference of Potential Effectiveness in Reducing Speed 2014."
+When applied, slow points should be no more than 300 to 400 ft apart to maintain midpoint speeds of 25 mi/h. - " Details on the context, effectiveness and application of various speed reduction measures can be found in FHWA's "Small Town and Rural Multimodal Networks" guide (2016) as well as "A Desktop Reference of Potential Effectiveness in Reducing Speed 2014."
 Detailed design drawings for physical traffic-calming measures can be found in the U.S. Traffic Calming Manual 2009.